OpenFeign/feign/README.md

 Medium Term - What's up next. ⏲
 ---
 * Metric API
-  * Provide a first-class Metrics API that user's can tap into to gain insight into the request/response lifecycle.
+  * Provide a first-class Metrics API that users can tap into to gain insight into the request/response lifecycle.
 Possibly provide better [OpenTracing](https://opentracing.io/) support.
 * Async execution support via `CompletableFuture`
   * Allow for `Future` chaining and executor management for the request/response lifecycle.  **Implementation will require non-backward-compatible breaking changes**.
 However this feature is required before Reactive execution can be considered.
 * Reactive execution support via [Reactive Streams](https://www.reactive-streams.org/)